 One of the first things to think about when preparing to host the ultimate outdoor party is preparing the space.
 If you will be having the ceremony and/or reception at your home, or the property of a friend or family member, it is particularly important to ensure the outdoor areas are neat and tidy.

-The lawn should not only be mowed on the big day or the day before the wedding, but you should also help it to be green and lush by maintaining it in the lead-up to the event.
-In particular, watering, fertilizing, aerating, and clearing it of debris is important.
-Also, tidy up any gardens that are overgrown; plant new plants if you have sparse areas; and ensure there is plenty of space to set up an aisle, seating, tables, marquee, and the like.
+The lawn should be mowed on the big day or the day before the wedding to ensure it looks fresh.
+You should also help it to be green and lush by maintaining it in the lead-up to the event.
+In particular, watering, fertilizing, aerating, and clearing any debris is important.
+Also, tidy up any gardens that are overgrown and plant new plants if you have sparse areas.
+Take care to ensure there is plenty of space to set up an aisle, seating, tables, marquee, and the like.
 You may also want to lay down planks or other temporary structures for people to walk across if you want to protect particular areas of the yard.

 When it comes to outdoor weddings and celebrations, don’t forget that you need electricity and lighting in place.
-If you will be having your wedding at a site such as a park, beach, cliff top, garden, or the like, you will probably need to bring in backup power.
+If your wedding is taking place at a remote site such as a park, beach, cliff top, garden, or the like, you will probably need to bring in backup power.
 This could include generators to power up not just the lighting but also kitchen equipment for caterers, sound equipment for your musicians, heating or air conditioning units, and any other relevant items.
 It pays to have an electrician come and survey your setup so that you can be sure you will have enough power and that everything will adhere to legal requirements.

 As far as decorations go, always keep the weather in mind.
 For example, if you will be getting married at the beach or another windy spot, use décor items that won’t blow away easily.
-Be sure that decorations such as candles and lanterns won’t get tipped over or set other things alight; and keep in mind the weight and bulk of your décor when planning which items to transport to your venue for the event.
+Be sure that decorations such as candles and lanterns won’t get tipped over or set other things alight.
+Also, keep in mind the weight and bulk of your décor when planning which items to transport to your venue for the event.
 It’s important to take note of the site’s available space, as well.

 In addition, you should not assume that your wedding guests will be able to find their way around easily at the location you have chosen.
 You might need to erect signs to direct people to the ceremony and/or reception spaces, as well as to the best places to park or find restrooms.